-We sat down with Travis Sumner, Hunting Heritage Center and Habitat Manager for the National Wild Turkey Federation, and talked about introductions to turkey hunting, how to stay up to date on hunting and wildlife news, and how turkey hunting and conservation go hand-in-hand.
+We sat down with Travis Sumner, State Director at South Carolina Wildlife Partnership, and talked about introductions to turkey hunting, how to stay updated on hunting and wildlife news, and how turkey hunting and conservation go hand-in-hand.

 1. Turkey Hunting 101

-Especially if you’re new to Turkey Hunting, Travis’ first recommendation is to check out the Turkey Hunting 101 course from the National Wild Turkey Foundation.
-This course will teach you about hunters’ safety, turkey calls, and help you to become familiar with each step of the process from guns to strategy.
-South Carolina Department of Natural Resources (SCDNR) and NWTF both host Learn to Hunt programs as well, which is a great first step.
+Especially if you’re new to Turkey Hunting, Travis’ first recommendation is to check out the Turkey Hunting 101 blog post from the National Wild Turkey Foundation.
+This course will teach you about hunters’ safety and turkey calls and help you to become familiar with each step of the process, from guns to strategy.
+South Carolina Department of Natural Resources (SCDNR) and NWTF both hosts Learn to Hunt programs as well, which is a great first step.
 They periodically host courses specifically for women’s hunting groups as well.

 Before you head out, your next steps are to find the right gear.
 Travis recommends keeping it simple, “Focus on the essentials; camo head to toe, something comfortable to sit on, and the right firearm.”
 It’s always best to work with whatever you are most comfortable with.
 Taking the time to learn your gear, the process, and particularly the right tool (gun or bow and various modifiers) is the key to building that comfort.